 Join our Between Continents: Reykjanes & The LAVA Tunnel tour and let’s explore the peninsula together!

-An honorable mention must be given to Lilja Guesthouse which didn’t make the top 5 but deserves full recognition: A family-run for generations, the farmhouse has been recently converted into a charming and comfortable guesthouse where you will eat the best langoustine sandwich of your life and bottle feed the tiniest lambs.
+An honourable mention must be given to Lilja Guesthouse in the south east of Iceland.
+A family-run farmhouse that was converted into a charming and comfortable guesthouse in 2016.
+There are no lights or towns as far as the eye can see.
+If you are going to rest up anywhere while searching for the northern lights this is the spot.
+In the spring you sometimes get to bottle feed the tiniest lambs.
 Located as far from Reykjavik as you can get on a two-day trip, Lilja is the best place to recharge after visiting the Jökulsárlón Glacier Lagoon and before glacier hiking.
 Bonus points for the unequaled hospitality of its owner, Óli and the delicious breakfast.
-Psst, don’t miss the homemade smoothies and the dill smoked salmon or you’ll be sorry.

 Hi, I am Ryan Connolly; Co-Founder and Marketing Manager of Hidden Iceland.